foxdoubt/foxdoubt.io/content/blog/smart-techniques-dumb-css/index.md

 </div>
 ```

+#### **What's the problem?**

-CSS modules are the least egregious CSS-in-JS technique because the end result is still a stylesheet, not inline CSS.
-But it also needlessly limits the developer to think about component styles in an isolated way, which doesn't usually reflect the reality of the design you're building from.
+CSS Modules needlessly limits your thinking because it assumes component styles are isolated, which probably doesn't reflect the reality of the design you're building from.
 I've experienced firsthand that using CSS modules leads to a lot of code repetition, where page elements that appear stylistically unified are actually being rendered by duplicated CSS properties applied to virtually identical markup that happens to live in different components.

-Another headache of styling with CSS modules is that there's no clear mapping between your markup and your JSX when you pop open dev tools to look at your app under the hood.
-The JSX is referencing class names by key on the `styles` object you imported, but that key doesn't match the rendered class name in the DOM, so it's your brain that gets to parse out all those dashes and hashes to determine which `div` got the container class.
+Another headache of CSS Modules is that there's no clear mapping between your markup and your JSX when you pop open dev tools to look at your app under the hood.
+While the JSX references raw class selectors from your `.module.css` file, those values won't match the rendered class names in the DOM, so it's your brain that gets to parse out all those dashes and hashes to determine which `div` got the "container" class.
 Good luck!

 <h4 class="blog-subtitle uppercase bold">styled components and emotion</h4>

 I'll admit I am damn smitten by how sleak the <a href="https://www.styled-components.com/" target=_blank>Styled Components</a> and <a href="https://emotion.sh/docs/introduction" target=_blank>Emotion</a> APIs are.
 The use of tagged template literals and the terse and self-explanatory syntax for composing style-injected components is worth getting excited about.
 However, they still encourage developers to write dumb CSS.

-**NOTE**: The following example is massively simplified, and demonstrates only one possible way to use the emotion API, which has a lot of different expressions.
 I'll spare an example using Styled Components, because the API works basically the same way as `@emotion/styled` does:

 ```jsx
 // bio.jsx